klmnden/azure-docs.tr-tr/articles/machine-learning/data-science-virtual-machine/dsvm-secure-access-keys.md

 print("My secret value is {}".format(secret.value))
 ```

-## <a name="access-the-key-vault-from-azure-cli"></a>Access anahtar Kasası'nı Azure CLI
+## <a name="access-the-key-vault-from-azure-cli"></a>Azure CLI üzerinden anahtar kasasına erişim

 ```
-# With a Managed Service Identity set up on the DSVM, users on the DSVM can use Azure CLI to perform the authorized functions.
+# With managed identities for Azure resources set up on the DSVM, users on the DSVM can use Azure CLI to perform the authorized functions.
 Here are commands to access the key vault from Azure CLI without having to log in to an Azure account.
 # Prerequisites: MSI is already set up on the DSVM as indicated earlier.
 Specific permission, like accessing storage account keys, reading specific secrets, and writing new secrets, is provided to the MSI.

 # Authenticate to Azure CLI without requiring an Azure account.